-Apart from the Old Centrum, the Museum Quarter is also the heart of Amsterdam’s top attractions.
-Alternatively, Grachtengordel is the best place to stay to be surrounded by Amsterdam’s iconic canals.
+In addition to Old Centrum, Museum Quarter is also the heart of Amsterdam’s top attractions.
+Grachtengordel is the best place to stay to be surrounded by Amsterdam’s iconic canals.

-Once you picked the best area to stay in, you need to decide How many days in Amsterdam is enough?
-If you are a first-time traveler, I recommend spending at least 3-5 in Amsterdam to explore the Venice of North.
-Three days is enough to get the taste of the city, to visit the most famous sights, experience the local food and drink.
+If you are a first-time traveler, I recommend spending at least 3-5 in Amsterdam , which is enough to visit the main sights, experience the local food and drink.
 If you have more days, you can take a day trip to the old Holland fishing villages, Volendam and Marken, the windmills of Zaanse Schans.

 |💖 Best Area for First-Timers: